How to Combine Guest Room and Nursery [4 Crucial Tips]

 Technically, no, a baby doesn’t need a nursery, but it can make life easier for a tired parent.
 If you find that you aren’t using a nursery for sleep or changing, then it might be an option to move the crib into your room and leave it at that.
 But if you find that your baby is a light sleeper and you watch television in bed, talk to your partner at night, or snore, you may need to utilize the nursery.

 Nurseries create a quiet sanctuary for your baby.
 You can use blackout curtains and a sound machine for the perfect sleeping environment, and you can worry less about waking the baby.
-Further, your bedroom can become crowded when adding another person's clothes, bed, and dresser to it.
+However, your bedroom can become crowded when another person’s clothes, bed, and dresser are added to it.

 Grey colored crib inside a nursery room